9.1 Understanding the LCC Studio Pipeline

 A few settings appear in more than one mode and shape the result.
 The full settings reference is on 9.8 LCC Studio Tools; these are the ones worth knowing before you start.

 - Coordinate System Conversion.
 Georeferences the model when the scan carries RTK data.
-It decides automatically: with valid RTK it converts to the target system; without it the model still builds, in local coordinates.
+It decides automatically: with valid RTK it converts to the target system, and without it the model still builds in local coordinates.
 Leave it on None indoors.

 - Maximum Gaussian Points.
 In Single Model it caps the model's total points; keep it within GPU memory, usually 25 million or below.
 In the fusion modes it applies per block and the system auto-adjusts, so higher values have little effect.